 Related Service Providers

-An RSA allows the parent to use the services of an appropriately licensed independent provider of the recommended related service(s) at no cost to you.
-To read more about the citywide related services policy and practice, please click here.
+An RSA allows you to use the services of an appropriately licensed independent provider of the recommended related service(s) at no cost to you.

 Additional Options with DOE Providers: